cabinetofcuriosity/homebase/list-of-databases.md

 ## DataOne

 - Link: [DataOne](https://www.dataone.org/)
-- About:
+- About: The foundation of new innovative environmental science for access to well-described and easily discovered Earth observational data, such as weather, forest types,
-- Type of data offered:
+- Type of data offered: Depending on your search, EML, csv etc. are available.
-- How to access data:
+- How to access data: After you search a keyword, you can download the files.

 ## Google Earth Engine